Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sft-minting/build-smart-contract.rst

 First, you will add a new struct called ``TokenMetadata``.
 It needs to implement the ``Serialize`` and ``SchemaType`` traits for the sake of deserialization of the contract you need it.
 For those who are familiar with the Ethereum ecosystem it's like the ABI.

-Two functions of this struct are implemented to get provided metadata_url and hash values.
+Two functions of this struct are implemented to get the provided metadata_url and hash values.
 See to_metadata_url() function returns MetadataUrl struct which is the part of the CIS-2 standard of the metadata and an optional hash of the content and you need this while minting.

 .. code-block:: rust